Hutterites: Canada

 The Hutterites responded to this mistreatment of their conscientious objectors by leaving the United States and moving to the Canadian provinces of Alberta, Manitoba and Saskatchewan.
 All 18 existing American colonies were abandoned, except the oldest one, Bon Homme, where Hutterites continued to live.
 Other colonies moved to Canada but did not sell their vacant colonies.

-In 1942, alarmed at the influx of Dakota Hutterites buying copious tracts of land, the Province of Alberta passed the Communal Properties Act, severely restricting the expansion of the Dariusleut and Lehrerleut colonies.
-Although eventually repealed in 1973, the act resulted in the establishment of a number of new colonies in British Columbia and Saskatchewan.
+The Second World War reduced the public's acceptance of Hutterites.
+In 1942, the Province of Alberta passed the Communal Properties Act, severely restricting the expansion of the Dariusleut and Lehrerleut colonies.
+Although disallowed by the federal government in 1943 – the last time provincial legislation was so disallowed in Canadian history – and eventually repealed in 1973, the act caused new colonies that were founded to be located in British Columbia and Saskatchewan.

 The Hutterian Brethren Church was recognized by Parliament in 1951.

-As of March 2018, there were approximately 34,000 Hutterites in 350 colonies in Canada, 75 percent of the Brethren living in North America.
+As of March 2018, approximately 34,000 Hutterites were living in 350 colonies in Canada.
+This was 75 percent of the Brethren living in North America.
+About half of them lived in Alberta colonies, with a lesser number in BC and Saskatchewan.
 During summer 2020, many colonies struggled with outbreaks during the COVID-19 pandemic in Canada because "Hutterite colony members eat, work, and worship together in community settings and share possessions", according to one report.
 The groups were taking steps to minimize the spread of the virus.

 One news report defined the business operations of colonies as "industrial grade farms that produce grains, eggs, meat and vegetables, which are sold to large distributors and at local farmer's markets".

 Section 143 of the Income Tax Act of Canada, introduced in 2007 and modified in 2014 with section 108(5), contains special rules to accommodate Hutterite colonies.
-According to a 2018 Senate report, colonies do not file income tax returns as corporations, but as individual members:Based on a memorandum of understanding between the Hutterites and the Minister of National Revenue, section 143 creates a fictional trust to which all the property of the Hutterite colony and any associated income belongs.
+According to a 2018 Senate report, colonies do not file income tax returns as corporations, but as individual members:

+Based on a memorandum of understanding between the Hutterites and the Minister of National Revenue, section 143 creates a fictional trust to which all the property of the Hutterite colony and any associated income belongs.
 The trust's income may then be allocated to the individual Hutterite members, according to a formula set out in section 143, who can then claim the income on their personal tax returns.

 In 2018, the Senate of Canada asked the House of Commons to review the legislation, because Hutterites were not being allowed to claim the Working Income Tax Benefit refundable tax credit (WITB), which was available to other farmers in Canada.

 Partial return to the U.S.

-During the Great Depression when there was a lot of economic pressure on farming populations, some Schmiedeleut moved back to South Dakota, resettling abandoned property and buying abandoned colonies from the Darius- and the Lehrerleut.
-After World War II also some Darius- and Lehrerleut went back to the U.S., mainly to Montana.
+During the Great Depression when there was economic pressure on farms, some Schmiedeleut moved back to South Dakota, resettling abandoned property and buying abandoned colonies from the Darius- and the Lehrerleut.
+After World War II some Darius- and Lehrerleut also went back to the U.S., mainly to Montana.